Asset Status, Type and Capacity

 Asset Status

-In Development: An asset that is in the process of being contracted, built or installed (i.e. it is going to be operational at some point in the future).
+- An asset that is in the process of being contracted, built or installed, and is certain to be Operational in the future.

-Archived: An asset that should be removed from Piclo.
+- An asset that should be removed from Piclo.
 Archived assets will disappear from the map and will cease to be visible to either the FSP or SO.
-They have not been deleted and can be unarchived by changing their status in the file and re-uploading.
+They have not been deleted, and can be unarchived by changing their status in the asset file and re-uploading.

-If the file template does not cover the type or status of your asset then please contact support@picloflex.com.
+If the file template does not cover the type or status of your asset, please contact support@piclo.energy

 Asset Category and Type

 Piclo is agnostic to different types of flexibility.
-As long as the asset can respond to an instruction to turn-up or turn-down electricity generation or consumption, it can be added to your account and put forward for qualification.
+As long as the asset can respond to an instruction to turn-up or turn-down electricity generation or demand, it can be uploaded and become eligible for competitions of the appropriate grid need.

 The asset template includes a wide range of asset categories and types, which can be seen below: